iterary/plastron/README.md

 ![Plastron Output](./assets/plastron_output.png)

 Plastron is a teensy-weensy microservice that generates optimal schedules for courses at UMD.
 Based on user input, it will scrape Testudo's course catalog, find suitable sections, and populate a schedule that minimizes time between classes.
+Made as a final project for INST326.

 ### Generate schedules from the command line